 When you’re a writer, people will often tell you that they too want to write a book.
 They have ideas, maybe a character or a concept, but they’re just not sure how to start it.
-And I always give them the same piece of advice.
+And I always give them the same piece of writing advice.

-The best example of this piece of advice put into action can be seen in any Disney movie.
+The best example of this piece of writing advice put into action can be seen in any Disney movie.

 Sometimes your character will get what they want, sometimes they won’t, but your story follows them in pursuit of it.

 Books and films aimed at children will often tell the audience what it is the story about in a simple way, such as the I Want Song.
 In Nature-Girl Vs Worst Nightmare, the book I wrote with my daughter, sees Nature-Girl in the first few pages expressing the desire to be a super hero without any of the adults in her life getting in the way or holding her back.

 Adult books will often convey this message about what the character wants but in a more simple way, but it’ll still be the point of the story.

 When you’re telling your story, keep the character’s motivation in mind the whole way through.
 Don’t let yourself get distracted your story will start to wander.
 When you get lost the story will feel aimless and can be quite boring for the reader.
 Even if there is competing goals for your character, sub plots, and other events going on around them, your main character should always be actively working to achieve their goals.

 When you’re telling your story, keep the character’s motivation and what they’re in pursuit of in mind the whole way through.
 The best piece of writing advice you can get is to keep your characters motivated.
 Your story will be entertaining, it will keep moving forwards.
 If your characters are motivated your story will hold your audience’s attention.